 Every summer, Imperial Beach hosts the U.S. Open Sand Castle Competition.
 If you happen to catch the content, prepare to be dazzled by some astounding entries.

-The surfing is good and there’s even a Surfboard Museum nearby.
-(Just be sure to return north or you’ll find yourself south of the border!)
+The surfing is good, and there’s even a Surfboard Museum nearby.
+(Just be sure to return north, or you’ll find yourself south of the border in Mexico!)

 Torrey Pines State Beach

 Those traveling with a camera in hand will want to visit Torrey Pines State Beach.
-Famous for its 300-foot sea cliffs, the stretch of sand offers photogenic vistas at both the sea and sky level.
+Famous for its 300-foot sea cliffs, the stretch of sand offers photogenic vistas of the landscape at both the sea and sky level.

 The state park system runs Torrey Pines Beach.
 It’s well-maintained, with hiking trails running both through the reserve and from the beach.
 In Torrey Pines State Park, you can even go on guided nature tours.